 (University of Edinburgh), visiting April 2011.

-Prof. Peacock (hosted by Andrew Hopkins) will be working with AAO staff on cosmological measurements from the GAMA survey.
+Prof. Peacock (hosted by Andrew Hopkins) worked with AAO staff on cosmological measurements from the GAMA survey.

 - Dr Jason Spyromilio,